LoyolaChicagoBooks/introcs-csharp/rst/lab-number-game.rst

    the second parameter, *never equal*.

    You can see that ``r.Next()`` is smart enough to give what appears to be a randomly chosen number every time.
-If you call it 100 times, it is likely that you'll see the same number twice!

    Example (where ``secret`` ended up as 68):